Pinnata/pinnata-interface/README.md

-# nomspace-interface
+# dahlia-interfacev2

-Frontend for the Nomspace protocol.
+Frontend for the Dahlia protocol.

 ## Developing